Digitalisation and the Future of Work: The Digital Futures at Work Research Centre (CBR project)

 During 2020 work began developing a conceptual framework for studying the impact of digital technologies on issues of employment law including the classification of workers as employees and independent contractors.
 In addition, preparations were undertaken for the coding of labour law data with a view to constructing new dataset of laws affecting work carried out through platforms and other types of digital intermediation.
 This work was completed in the summer of 2023.

 During 2021 Simon Deakin commented on the Supreme Court’s judgment in the Uber case in an Industrial Law Society webinar and in his contribution to the 7th edition of the Deakin and Morris textbook on Labour Law.
-In the course of 2022 Simon published 2 law review articles on themes related to law and computation and gave lectures on labour law and research methods on two overseas visits, one to the University of the Republic, Montevideo, Uruguay, and the other at the Stellenbosch Institute for Advance Study, Stellenbosch University, South Africa.
+In the course of 2022 Simon published 2 law review articles on themes related to law and computation and gave lectures on labour law and research methods on 2 overseas visits, one to the University of the Republic, Montevideo, Uruguay, and the other at the Stellenbosch Institute for Advance Study, Stellenbosch University, South Africa.
+In the spring and summer of 2024 he gave 2 online presentations to labour specialists in Brasilia, Brazil, and an online presentation to a conference on labour law reform in Sri Lanka organised by the ILO, and in December 2024 he gave a presentation at the ILO in Geneva, outlining results of the econometric analysis of the updated CBR-LRI index.

 Output